ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.13.0

+Additional logged out functionality.

+* src/app/components/menu/menu.component.html - Added some if statements to hide options when not logged in.
+* src/app/components/menu/menu.component.ts - Added some functions to determine logged in status.

 ## 0.12.0

 More Flexibility!
 This one adds an environment flag that will force the user to be authenticated.